qrvey/partner-portal/docs/ui-docs/datasets/joins.md

 <div style={{textAlign: "justify"}}>

-Datasets can also be created by joining multiple data sources.
-Different sources from multiple connection types and existing datasets that have one column in common can be joined together creating a new physical dataset.
+Datasets can be created by joining multiple data sources.
+Different sources from multiple connection types and existing datasets that have at least one column in common can be joined together creating a new physical dataset.

 ## Join Types
-The following join types are supported in the composer:
+The following join types are supported:

 **Left Join**
 Uses rows of data from the left table and the matching rows from the right table.